Nigeria travel advice

 There is a threat of terrorism, banditry and kidnapping in the following northwestern and northeastern states:

-Bandit groups are increasingly active in the northwest, including in Kaduna state.
+Criminal groups continue to be active in the northwest, including in Kaduna state.
 Violent attacks involving gunfire and explosives, as well as kidnappings, are frequent.
 They have targeted:

 Niger Delta states